 The History of Harrison

 The town of Harrison was surveyed and laid out by Col. Marcus LaRue Harrison, a Union officer, (consequently named after him) in 1869 during reconstruction after the Civil War.
-Harrison was platted and made the county seat.
+Harrison was the surveyor that platted the city along Crooked Creek at Stifler Springs, and which makes it the county seat.
 On March 1, 1876 a certificate of incorporation was issued for the town of Harrison.